It’s a ‘law and order’ election in Georgia – with a twist

 But a sense of personal safety, he says, remains a theme – and many voters see their own concerns reflected in the presidential candidates’ aspirations and philosophies.

 Violent crime rose after the pandemic, but has come down nationally since then, including in Georgia.
-Nevertheless, About 35% of U.S. voters say that crime is “extremely important” to their vote, with Republicans more likely to say that.
+Nevertheless, about 35% of U.S. voters say that crime is “extremely important” to their vote, with Republicans more likely to say that.
 For many, the sharp spike in illegal immigration during the first few years of the Biden administration is inextricably tied to a sense of disorder and concerns about crime.

 Both Republicans and Democrats see it as very important to maintain public respect for police.
-Both support protecting the rights of those accused of crimes., yet both are also more likely to say the justice system is “not tough enough” rather than “too tough” on criminals.
+Both support protecting the rights of those accused of crimes, yet both are also more likely to say the justice system is “not tough enough” rather than “too tough” on criminals.

 Complicating this public consensus is the reality of a criminal justice system that jails 1.2 million people – more, per capita, than any other democratic nation.
 Research based on 2010 data found that roughly 1 in 12 Americans has a felony conviction.